Battle of Kagul: Battle

-As the Russian forces finally arrived and stormed its way to the Ottoman camp by 8 a.m., they finally felt the sheer weight of the massive Ottoman numbers, with huge throngs of Janissaries (10,000 men) trying to inch its way to the gaps in the infantry squares thereby seriously jeopardizing Rumyantsev's attack.
+As the Russian forces finally arrived and stormed its way to the Ottoman camp by 8 a.m., they finally felt the sheer weight of the massive Ottoman numbers, with huge throngs of elite Janissaries, roughly 10,000 men in all, as well as other infantry trying to inch its way to the gaps in the Russian infantry squares thereby seriously jeopardizing Rumyantsev's attack.
 They broke into the square battle order of Generals Plemyannikov and Olits and disrupted it.
 Rumyantsev brought reserves into battle and pushed the Janissaries back to their original position.
 General Bauer's troops captured enemy positions and 93 guns on the left flank, and General Bruce's division captured the right flank Turkish fortifications.
 At this time General Repnin's troops reached the heights south of the enemy camp and opened a rifle and artillery fire on it from the rear.
 When the massed battery line commanded by Pyotr Melissino, the future General of the Artillery, opened fire in a massive barrage, the Ottoman forces began taking even more casualties and thus were forced back while demoralized.

-Thus began the retreat that Ivazzade Pasha could not manage to stop, even going as far as evoking the names of Muhammad and the present Sultan to implore his troops only to fail, as the retreating Ottomans complained of the devastating Russian firepower as if it was striking like lightning.
+The Ottoman army finally began its disorganized retreat under pressure from continuous Russian assault.
+Ivazzade Pasha could not manage to stop the retreat despite even going as far as evoking the names of Muhammad and the present Sultan to implore his troops, failing to do so as the retreating Ottomans complained of the devastating Russian firepower as if it was striking like lightning.
+A detachment composed of Albanian and Lazi contingents in the right flank of the Ottoman army counterattacked in disorder only to flee similarly disordered by Russian musketry and bayonets.
+The Ottoman rear led by the beylerbey Mustafa Pasha was hesitant to engage the Russians, and when the commanders began punishing deserters and stragglers through mutilation, they became even more hesitant and unwilling to join the fight.
 The routing Ottomans went through a detachment of Anatolian Kurdish cavalrymen supposedly on its way to assist Ivazzade Pasha, but the detachment instead looted whatever belongings the soldiers on flight carried with them, therefore adding to the chaos the Ottoman army was already in.
 He had no choice but to join along with whatever was left of his staff in the disorganized retreat.
 Seeing the Ottomans already fleeing from the battle scene and already exhausted from several hours of non-stop battle, the Russian infantry halted and took a respite on the former Ottoman camp in the deserted tents, while Rumyantsev instead ordered the Russian army's 1,000-strong cavalry detachment to chase the retreating Ottoman force, which they did as far away as 5 km and killing many along the way before stopping in the afternoon the same day.